User Resources

 • Make sure all your required training is current by contacting:

-• Once beamtime has been allocated and NSF’s ChemMatCARS has contacted you with dates, complete an Experiment Safety Assessment Form (ESAF) via the link sent in your confirmation letter or by logging in to the APS Scheduling System.
+• Once beamtime has been allocated and ChemMatCARS has contacted you with dates, complete an Experiment Safety Assessment Form (ESAF) via the link sent in your confirmation letter or by logging in to the Experiment Safety Assessment Form.
 Complete the ESAF at least 14 days before your visit.
-The ESAF must be approved by both NSF’s ChemMatCARS and APS safety personnel before you can begin work.
+The ESAF must be approved by both ChemMatCARS and APS safety personnel before you can begin work.

-• When your work is published, Send the Publication to the APS with a copy to Natalie Chen.
-Please include the NSF’s ChemMatCARS acknowledgment statement in your publications:
+• When your work is published, send the Publication to the APS with a copy to Natalie Chen.
+Please include the ChemMatCARS acknowledgment statement in your publications:

-NSF’s ChemMatCARS, Sector 15 at the Advanced Photon Source (APS), Argonne National Laboratory (ANL) is supported by the Divisions of Chemistry (CHE) and Materials Research (DMR), National Science Foundation, under grant number NSF/CHE- 1834750.
-This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science user facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
+ChemMatCARS, Sector 15 at the Advanced Photon Source (APS), Argonne National Laboratory (ANL) is supported by the Divisions of Chemistry (CHE) and Materials Research (DMR), National Science Foundation, under grant number NSF/CHE- 2335833.
+This research was performed on APS beam time award(s) (DOI: <beam time award DOI hyperlinks>) from the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science user facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.

 Please Note: “ChemMatCARS” has changed to “NSF’s ChemMatCARS”.
 Please acknowledge “NSF’s ChemMatCARS” in publications.